swoval/swoval/README.md

 Credits
 ---
 The initial implementation was based on [directory-watcher](https://github.com/gmethvin/directory-watcher), which in turn relied on [takari-directoy-watcher](https://github.com/takari/directory-watcher).
+Thanks to [@francisdb](https://github.com/francisdb) who provided lots of early feedback.

 License
 ---